sangelito/17-Regex/README.md

 ### Look-ahead and Look-behind

+Look-ahead and Look-behind assert whether a particular pattern is present ahead or behind the current position in the string, without actually including that pattern in the match.

+No Look-ahead or Look-behind are used in the regex example

 ## Author

 Stephanie Angelito is currently a student at northwestern University Full-flex Coding Boot-camp with a background in Biology.